 - Free market enterprise: Capitalism gives individuals the freedom to choose their occupations based on their capabilities.

 - Production and consumption are regulated by a price system: The price system determines what producers have produced, taking into consideration the demand of the consumers and the price offered for the goods.

 - Accumulation of wealth: As a result of individual ownership of means of production, capitalism helps him accumulate wealth.

 Individuals are free to initiate their own kind of production of commodities that give them satisfaction and profits.

-- Freedom of choice: In a capitalist system, many commodities arc-produced and these enable consumers to have a wide range of choice.
+- Freedom of choice: In a capitalist system, many commodities are arc-produced and these enable consumers to have a wide range of choices.

 - Free enterprise: Capitalism encourages maximum freedom of enterprise.
 People are not forced into a system, willy-nilly.

-- It encourages hard work: In capitalism, people are free to own properties and this encourages hard work.
+- It encourages hard work: In capitalism, people are free to own property and this encourages hard work.

-- It leads to specialization: Capitalism also boosts specialization due to increase and large scale production of commodities.
+- It leads to specialization: Capitalism also boosts specialization due to the increasing and large-scale production of commodities.

 - It encourages economic competition: As a result of individuals controlling the means of production, it generally leads to competition in the production of goods and services.